 Just like the "city so nice they had to name it twice", no, this is not a typo.
 Supporting your team's people skills is just one aspect of supporting great employees.

 Your use of technology is another.
 Don't waste strong talent with menial tasks.
 Rather, create a smart office and automate everything.
-Office automation makes direct financial sense - if you can spend $1,000 per year on a visitor management system that allows you your admin staff to work on higher value projects, the system will pay for itself in a week.
+Office automation makes direct financial sense - if you can spend $1,000 per year on a visitor management system that allows your admin staff to work on higher-value projects, the system will pay for itself in a week.